 He opened his eyes to a world of fog.
 One he had been to countless times, and a place devoid of life.

 Dead trees with branches jutting out here and there littered the area.
-Through the fog, they made silhouettes eerily resembling those of the damned, clawing for life.
-After endlessly walking through the fog, following the single trail, he arrived at a cave.
+Through the fog, they created silhouettes eerily resembling those of the damned, clawing for life.
+After endlessly walking through the fog following the single trail, he arrived at a cave.

 Without fear, the man entered the cave and strode forward into the darkness.

 As he walked, he began muttering an incantation.
 Within seconds, a wall of mana washed over him, and he was standing in a dark tunnel with flickering lights coming from the other end.
 Walking forward, he entered a large open underground room.
 There were four other hooded figures standing side by side.

 The five of them stood in silence as two more hooded figures joined them.
 After a while, an old man came through a door in the wall opposite their position.
 Their master had arrived.

 “Well?
 What news do you all bring me?”
 The old man’s tone was demanding as he approached them.